vendasta/marketplace-documentation/docs/Guides/oauth2.md

-# Vendasta Identity access via OAuth2 3-Legged Flow
+# SSO: OAuth2 3-Legged Flow

 ## Overview

 This guide aims to help you configure your application to use Vendasta’s Identity Gateway as an Identity Provider for your application.
-This will allow you to identify users entering your application from the Vendasta platform and will in future API iterations allow you to call Vendasta APIs on their behalf.
+This will allow you to identify users entering your application from the Vendasta platform and will *in future API iterations* allow you to call Vendasta APIs on their behalf.

 Vendasta implements the [OpenID Connect Core specification](https://openid.net/specs/openid-connect-core-1_0.html), which includes a complete [OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749) integration.